juanpc2018/Power6-vs-Power9/README.md

 Power9 has 3x Boards, Ready to Run. </br>

 Problem with most modern Boards, </br>
-is that CPU pins are designed to fail, </br>
+is that CPU pins, Sockets Made in China are designed to fail, </br>
-metal is brittle, that did Not happened with older boards. </br>
+metal is brittle, did Not happened with older boards X58. </br>

 DIY board can be: </br>
-soldered CPU <2000 solder balls, or </br>
+soldered CPU 2000 solder balls, or </br>
 custom socket, No off the shelf part. </br>
-im thinking DIY socket could be like some Fine Stylus tips, </br>
+DIY socket could be like some Fine Stylus tips, </br>
 with spring tip, like a Pentium4 CPU soocket but backwards, Pins on board, </br>
 like AMD Ryzem, but backwards, pins on board, but must have springs 5mm tolerance. </br>
 Balls are 1mm pitch, a DIY Socket will solve a lot of soldering issues,  </br>